 Looking at the language side of things, this catchy song mainly features the imperative form and also uses gender-neutral language (no mark of either the masculine of the feminine form).
 What’s more, the vocabulary used is fairly simple, and will help you learn words that rhyme with the sound “-iste”.
 So what are you waiting for?
 Headphones on.

 2) Louxor j’adore by Philippe Katerine

 Immerse yourself in the French culture with eccentric singer Philippe Katerine and his addictive autobiographical tune Louxor j’adore – though we cannot be held responsible for the content featured in the 3:21-minute madcap video.
-The song basically explains what the singer loves (“adore”) about the Louxor, a former movie theatre converted into a nightclub in the animated Barbès area in Paris, a place he used to visit on a regular basis and where he met people from all backgrounds.
+The song basically explains what the singer loves (“adore”) about the Louksor, a nightclub located in Clisson (western France), a place he used to visit on a regular basis and where he met people from all backgrounds.
 Spoiler alert: contains purple hot-pants and a floor-length fur coat.
 If you think you’ve seen some weird video clips in your life, try this one on for size.